Allegheny-Computer-Science-101-S2023/data-abstraction-executable-examination-two-starter/README.md

 - **Examination Due**: 4:30 PM on Thursday, March 30, 2023

-**Please note that your access to the GitHub repository containing the executable examination will be disabled after the due date.**
+**Please note that your access to the GitHub repository containing the executable examination may be disabled after the due date.**

 ## Honor Code